saule1508/pgcluster/README.md

 * PGP_HEARTBEATS: "0:pgpool01:9694,1:pgpool02:9694" When using the watchdog
 * PGP_OTHERS: "0:pgpool02:9999" on the first pgpool, "0:pgpool01:9999" on the other pgpool.
 Only in watchdog mode.

+Any environment variable prefixed with PGPOOL_ will be injected in the pgpool config file, for example PGPOOL_LOAD_BALANCE_MODE=off will inject load_balance_mode=off in the config.

 ## users and passords